Located in Gahrwal Himalayas at a height of about 3130 meters.

 Take a holy dip in the hot spring

 Offer puja to Lord Vishnu

 Perform appeasing rites for departed ancestors

-Badrinath in Uttaranchal state of India is one of the holiest shrines.
+Badrinath in Uttaranchal state of India is one of the holiest shrines according to Hinduism.
+It is one of the four holy sites of Char Dham Yatra.
 Dedicated to Lord Vishnu, the Badrinath temple is located in Chamoli district in Uttaranchal.
-Situated at a height of about 3130 meters in the Garhwal Himalayas, Badrinath is easily accessible from Haridwar, Rishikesh, Kotdwar and Dehradun by road.
-Badrinath located on the banks of the Alokananda with the magnificent Neelkantha peak as its backdrop derives its name from `badri', a local berry.
+Situated at a height of about 3130 meters in the Garhwal Himalayas, the holy town is easily accessible from Haridwar, Rishikesh, Kotdwar and Dehradun by road.
+Located on the banks of the Alokananda with the magnificent Neelkantha peak as its backdrop, it derives its name from `badri', a local berry.

-Badrinath, according to Hindu belief is the abode of Lord Vishnu and is one of the `Chardhams' of the Himalayas.
+The divine site also finds place among the `Chardhams' of the Himalayas, also known as Chota Chardham.
 The other three `dhams' are Kedarnath (the seat of Lord Shiva), Gangotri (the source of River Ganges), and Yamunotri (source of River Yamuna).